yasermoamd/alx_emacs/display_window/README.md

 1. Move to the window you want to keep opened
 2. hold down *ctrl* and press *x* then after leaving *ctrl* press 1

+# Command prompt

+Sometimes in your work with emacs, you may need to run a shell command and get the reult. instead of opening another terminal, tou can directly use a emacs command to open a shell buffer directly in emacs. to do it you should:

+1. Hold down *alt* and press x
+2. And after leaving *alt* write shell and press enter